walterhiggins/WMPJS/book-outline.md

 ... where "steve1901" is the name of a player and "blue" is his chosen chat color, "jane1908" is the name of another player and her chosen chat color is "gold" and so on.
 The *preferences* object is a lookup table of player names and their colors.
 If I wanted to find out what player jane1908's chosen color was, I'd do so using the expression `preferences["jane1908"]` which would return "gold".

-The *setChatColor()* function is a *callback* which will be called when a player issues the `jsp chatcolor` command.
+The *chatcolor()* function is a *callback* which will be called when a player issues the `jsp chatcolor` command.
 The name of the player who issued the command and the color they chose are stored in the *preferences* object using the statement:

     preferences[ player.name ] = color;

 We can add any property we like to an object using the `[]` square brackets and putting the property name inside the square brackets.
 The property name does not have to be an object literal like `'age'` or `'address'`, it can be any javascript expression which evaluates to a string.
 So in this case, whatever the player's name is becomes a new property of the preferences object - a key by which the preferences can be looked up.

-The *command()* function creates a new `/jsp chatcolor` command which will invoke the *setChatColor()* function and which will provide the *textcolors.names* array as a list of color names as hints when the player hits the TAB key.
+The *command()* function creates a new `/jsp chatcolor` command which will invoke the *chatcolor()* function and which will provide the *textcolors.names* array as a list of color names as hints when the player hits the TAB key.

 The first section of listing @@listref{chatcolor_v1.js} up to and including the call to *command()* sets up the preferences and a command to set color preferences.
 The next section of the module is concerned with what happens when a player chats in minecraft and ensures that player color preferences are applied to any chat messages: